NuxiNL/cloudabi-ports/README.md

 ## Accessing the CloudABI Ports Collection

 Nuxi provides prebuilt packages for a variety of operating systems that are updated periodically.
-The instructions below can be used to add the repository for your operating system to your system's configuration.

-Please refer to [Nuxi's website](https://nuxi.nl/) for documentation on how to configure access to the CloudABI Ports Collection on your operating system.
+Please refer to [Nuxi's website](https://nuxi.nl/) for instructions on how to access these prebuilt packages on your operating system.

 ## Support